-Cyber Security Forum - Brunei
+Brunei: Cyber Security Forum

-This gathering is hosted by the Royal Brunei Technical Services, with sponsorship as well from a domestic private sector partner.
-The gathering focused on facilitating greater awareness among corporations operating in the country about contemporary cyber threats and ways organizations can operate safely online.
-The forum features prominent speakers from the nation's security ministry, as well as representatives from public and private sector focused on telecommunications, ICT and energy.
+This gathering is hosted by the Royal Brunei Technical Services, with sponsorship from a private sector partner.
+It focuses on facilitating greater awareness among corporations about contemporary cyber threats and ways organisations can operate safely online.